Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 Our github repo can be found in the following link: https://github.com/Jeyana/LegalAlienChatbotRasa

-**Advantages of Rasa**
+### Advantages of Rasa

--The computational time of training is faster than simple benchmark chatbots.
+- The computational time of training is faster than simple benchmark chatbots.

--Even though the user makes a typo while writing a question, the model is able to understand the intent of the user.
+- Even when the user message is gramatically incorrect or contains typos, the model is able to understand the intent of the user.

--Having two separate models (NLU and Dialogue Management Model) is beneficial for practical purposes.
-For instance, if you make a change in one of these models, you only need to retrain the model you make a change to, this saves time and computation power.
+- Having two separate models (NLU and Dialogue Management Model) saves time.
+If you make a change that has to do with only one of these models, you don't need to retrain the other one.

--The fact that it is an open source project gives the programmer high flexibility.
+- The fact that it is an open source project gives the programmer high flexibility.
+If you don't like something about Rasa, you are very welcome to improve it.

--And it is entirely written in Python! (also integrated with Python 3.8)
+- Rasa is entirely written in Python! (also integrated with Python 3.8)

--Training data is written in markdown files which is also easy for programmers to read and write.
+- Training data is written in YAML files which are human-readable.

-**Disadvantages of Rasa**

--Not that practical for debugging and collaboration.

--The model can only learn from the input of the user, the responses of the chatbot are hardcoded.

-**Conclusion**
+### Disadvantages of Rasa

+- Debugging and collaboration can be a nightmare.
+Sometimes the errors are not caught, or the error messages are irrelevant and unhelpful, and you have to guess what actually went wrong.
+- The syntax for YAML files changes from version to version with no backwards compatibility.
+- The documentation is incomplete, the "Rasa for Beginners" course on Udemy is outdated.
+A lot of "figuring out" must happen before you get anything to work.
+- Machine Learning happens only when Rasa recognizes user messages and predicts bot actions.
+The actual bot messages are hardcoded, not generated (although they can contain variables extracted from user messages or generated with Python code).

+##Conclusion

-Rasa might be one of the best FREE conversational AI platforms out there, and we had a lot of fun creating this project together.
+Rasa might be one of the best **free** conversational AI platforms out there, and we had a lot of fun creating this project together.
 Still, we wouldn't recommend Rasa for teams with more than one programmer, or for large and complex chatbots.

 With this project we also wanted to show that AI is an awesome tool that can help people acquire news skills.
 We even asked a GPT3-based AI what it thought about a bot that teaches English.
 Here’s the response: